lukasrosario/zk-snark-ecdsa-benchmarks/README.md

 ## Generating Test Cases

 The first step is to generate ECDSA signature test cases.
-This creates valid signature/public key pairs with the same message hash for testing both implementations:
+This creates valid signature/public key pairs with the same message hash for testing all implementations:

 ```bash
 bun run tests:generate --num-test-cases=10